Stagecoach and National Express agree to merge

 But the companies stressed there would be no job losses among drivers, or depot closures, as a result of the deal.

+It also sees a £1.5bn pipeline of potential future investment, including overseas.
+While Stagecoach has retreated, National Express is still in the USA and has a stake in German rail.

+The deal also signals the wind-down of an empire built by one of Scotland's most successful entrepreneurs.
+Sir Brian Souter, now aged 67, was also one of the investors in Alexander Dennis bus-builders in Falkirk, and instead of seeking to expand internationally, that was sold to a Canadian transport group.

-The deal would see Stagecoach sell off its Megabus UK and Falcon South-West coach service operations, as well as its 35% stake in Scottish Citylink bus services.
+Under the deal, Stagecoach will sell off its Megabus UK and Falcon South-West coach service operations, as well as its 35% stake in Scottish Citylink bus services.

 Stagecoach chairman Ray O'Toole will become chairman of the merged group, while National Express chief executive Ignacio Garat will keep the same role at the merged firm.